Alien166/ATWLTD-Task/README.md

-# Setting Up a Basic LAMP Stack
+# Setting Up For Basic LAMP Stack

 I will set up a LAMP stack (Linux, Apache, MySQL, PHP) on a Linux server.
 The goal is to host a simple PHP-based webpage, integrate database functionality, and make it accessible externally via a public URL.